lab-design/lab-design.github.io/_papers/MSR-19/supplement.md

 We have a written a simple program to show how one can read the sequence file and get the parsed AST of the Python programs in the dataset:
 <a href="https://github.com/boalang/MSR19-DataShowcase/tree/master/ReadPythonDataset">Github Link</a>.
+Download the raw dataset and use this project to get parsed AST.

 ### Example Boa Queries
-The example Boa queries can be found here: <a href="https://github.com/boalang/MSR19-DataShowcase/tree/master/Boa_Queries">Github Link</a>.
+The example Boa queries and their output can be found here: <a href="https://github.com/boalang/MSR19-DataShowcase/tree/master/Boa_Queries">Github Link</a>.

 ### Dataset Description
 The dataset contains 1,558 Github projects with following properties: